FaisalTamanoJr/Class-Notes/SOFDESG - Lesson 1.md

 			- Interoperability
 			- Reusability
 			- Adaptability
-		- **Maintenance**, or the aspect the indicates how well a software can adapt to an ever-changing environment.
+		- **Maintenance**, or the aspect that indicates how well a software can adapt to an ever-changing environment.
 It can be measured based on
 			- Modularity
 			- Maintainability
 			- Flexibility